Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] SQL Server Authentication.
 - [ ] Active Directory – Integrated.Question Set 3

 ### You have an Azure subscription named Sub 1 that is associated to an Azure Active Directory (Azure AD) tenant named contoso.com.
 The tenant contains the users shown in the following table.
 Each user is assigned an Azure AD Premium P2 license.
 You plan to onboard and configure Azure AD Identity Protection.
 Which users can onboard Azure AD Identity Protection, remediate users, and configure policies?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Users who can onboard Azure AD Identity Protection: Users who can remediate users and configure policies

 ![Question 671 part 1](images/question671_1.jpg)
 ![Question 671 part 2](images/question671_2.jpg)